kryelgulwar/python/List.md

 ['voilet', 'green', 'indigo', 'blue']
 ['voilet', 'green', 'indigo', 'blue']
 ```
+## Add List items
+These are the ways to add any item in list

 ## append():
 This method appends items to the end of the existing list.